ocamba/api-documentation/reports/adex/view.md

 | tag |int|6|The ID of request type.
 (1 - 'rtb', 5 - 'native', 6 - 'webpush')|

 # Measures
-This parameter represent the values that you're measuring.
+This parameter represents the values that you're measuring.
 For example, you can measure campaign performance by looking at your earnings or number of clicks.

 Value is a string that can take multiple values separated by a comma.
 Maximum length: 100.